joshua1955/ydcmd/README.en.md

 **Options**:

-* `--poll=<N>` - interval (in seconds) between status polls during asynchronous operations;
+* `--poll=<N>` - time in seconds between status polling when performing asynchronous operations;
-* `--async` - runs a command without waiting for operation to terminate (`poll`).
+* `--async` - execute command without waiting for completion (`poll`) operation.

-In case of name coincidence, directories and files will be overwritten.
-Directories are restored recursively (including sub folders and sub directories).
+In case of name collision, directories and files will be overwritten.
+Directories are restored recursively (including nested files and directories).

-### Download file from internet to storage
+### Downloading file from internet to storage

 ```
 ydcmd download <URL> [disk:/object]